ebourg/StrataDocs/pages/intro/features/product_coverage.md

 The CDS product and pricing model is currently being reviewed and refactored.
 Applications should expect the CDS product model and pricers to change incompatibly in a subsequent release.

-Work is ongoing to broaden asset class coverage, to integrate the existing coverage into the Calculation API, and to provide examples.
+Work is ongoing to broaden asset class coverage, and to provide examples.

 ## Coverage roadmap